 What are the deadlines for the fall and the spring admission processes?

 There is only one submission deadline per year (January 15) and applicants are notified of admissions decisions on or before March 15.
 There are other admissions events throughout the year to help those interested in our programs learn about them and meet with SoD faculty/students.
 For more information on these events please email the graduate program coordinator.

 Will you waive the admission fee?

 The admissions fee is required for all applications.
+However, McNair scholars may be granted waivers.
 Please contact the graduate program coordinator directly with any additional questions.

 What is the SoD acceptance rate for each program?